 - State electricity board

 - Armed forces

 - Municipal corporations.

-As a self-employed, the ITI electrical can open a repair shop, become a contractor or open an electrical good selling the store.
+As a self-employed, the ITI electrician can open a repair shop, become a contractor or open an electrician good selling the store.

 ITI vocational courses provide specific job training for students passing the 10th standard.
 The skills learned by the students at the training institute will help them score technical jobs in various sectors.
 The job prospect and salary of a person depends on his qualification and dedication towards his work.